poke-key/USElectionMap/README.md

 Utilizes Blazor for services and features.

 If possible, there will be an AI copilot for answering questions about the election results from the user.

+Contribute:

+Have Visual Studio 2022 and the ASP.NET and other dependendcies installed on it.